Strada delle 52 Gallerie: Features

 It is 6,555 m long, of which 2,335 m are divided into 52 tunnels excavated from the rock, each tunnel is numbered and characterized by a particular name.
 The minimum width of 2.20 m was originally intended to allow the transit of two mules with their baggage.

 The slope of the road reaches 22 percent, with an average of 12 percent.

 Notable among the many tunnels is the 19th because, in addition to being the longest (320 m), it has a helical layout with 4 hairpin bends, inside a gigantic rock tower.

-The Tunnel 20 is carved out of a rock tower, and to overcome the difference in height, twists around itself like a corkscrew.
+Tunnel 20 is carved out of a rock tower and to overcome the difference in height, it twists around itself like a corkscrew.
 Tunnels 41 through 45 run below the Passo Fontana d'oro (1,875 m).
-On leaving the 47th, the highest point of the road (2,000 m), there is a magnificent panorama.
+On leaving the 47th tunnel the highest point of the road (2,000 m), there is a panoramic view.